-Prioritize your own mental health by taking breaks, sending emails only during working hours, and talking to your team from time to time about non-work related things.
-Consider partnering with apps like Calm to help encourage mindfulness and determine if a corporate wellness program might be right for your company.
+Prioritise your own mental health by taking breaks, sending emails only during working hours, and talking to your team from time to time about non-work related things.
+Consider partnering with apps like Calm to help encourage mindfulness and determine if a corporate wellbeing program might be right for your company.

 Another way to help avoid excessive absenteeism is to build a culture of open communication through trust and respect.
 Understanding what issues, roadblocks, and complaints your employees have is the first step to rectifying them, helping to make work a place employees want to be.